We welcome everybody.

 Where do you get your honey from?

 We personally have beehives at the bottom of our garden.
+We also have quite a few wonderful people in a half hour radius who are hosts for our bees.
 Through years of careful breeding, our bees live quite happily in among our 5 kids, dogs and fruit trees.
 These spoiled little bees are regularly checked and given the best/newest boxes and frames we can buy and make.
 We have introduced new, specially bred, queen bees that breed calm and excellent workers.
 The bees have rewarded us by providing an astounding amount of honey.
 And their pollination activity means our flowers and fruit trees are also benefiting!

-Rueban is a registered beekeeper with the Queensland Department of Primary Industries.
-Our brand is 'E318'.
+Rueban is a Registered Biosecurity Entity (RBE) (beekeeper or apiarist) with the Queensland Department of Primary Industries.
+Our HIN (Hive Identification Number or brand) is 'E318'.

 Check our Facebook page for regular photo updates on our hives!
 There are also some short videos of Rueban working with the bees, extracting the honey and more...

 We only sell our honey via this website, ebay, telephone, email and/or facebook orders.
-Having 5 children and a husband who works full time as a diesel engineer, selling at markets is not easy for us.
+Having 5 children, selling at markets is not easy for us.
 Selling via the net and direct from our doorstep is the logical answer and adds an extra dimension to our family beekeeping.

 It means we do not exploit our bees.
 Our queen bee's wings are not clipped, so they are free to fly away at any time if they do not like the way we look after them.
 With quality bee boxes kept in better repair than our own house, this hardly ever happens.